salvatoreTorsello/foosball-eloranking-bot/app/README.md

     - second team (json: player1, player2 (foreign id key of players table))
     - score (json: first team, second team (only numbers between 0 and 10))
     - date
+  - [x] archived games
+    - id: primery key
+    - first team (json: player1, player2 (foreign id key of players table))
+    - second team (json: player1, player2 (foreign id key of players table))
+    - score (json: first team, second team (only numbers between 0 and 10))
+    - date
   - [x] Create function to insert the root admin as player getting the info from the config module
   - [x] Create function to check if nickname exists in players table
   - [x] Create function to get the list of all nicknames of the registered players
-  - [ ] Create function to insert a player in database
+  - [x] Create function to insert a player in database
-  - [ ] Create function to insert game in pending games table
+  - [x] Create function to insert game in pending games table
-  - [ ] Create function to fetch pending games from pending games table
+  - [x] Create function to fetch pending games from pending games table
-  - [ ] Create function to insert game in games tables
+  - [x] Create function to insert game in games tables
+  - [x] Create function to get the list of all telegram uid, useful to quickly check if the user which is using the bot is registered.
+  - [x] Function to move game from pending games to games table, adding needed information
+  - [x] Function to move game from pending games to archived games table